Spud Webb: Career accomplishments and legacy

-Webb had over 50 games with 20 points or more, including a career high 34 points against the Golden State Warriors on April 21, 1993, while on the Kings and a career high 18 assists against the Detroit Pistons on April 19, 1986, while on the Hawks.
+Webb had over 50 games with 20 points or more, including a career high 34 points against the Golden State Warriors on April 21, 1993, while with the Kings and a career high 18 assists against the Detroit Pistons on April 19, 1986, while with the Hawks.
 Webb played 814 games in his 12-year NBA career, averaging 9.9 points per game, scoring 8,072 points, and registering 4,342 assists.

-As of 2021, Webb is tied with Mel Hirsch for being the third-shortest player in NBA history.
-Only two NBA players have been shorter than he is: 5 ft 3 in Muggsy Bogues and 5 ft 5 in Earl Boykins.
+As of the 2024–25 NBA season, Webb is tied with Mel Hirsch for being the third-shortest player in NBA history.
+Only two NBA players have been shorter than him: 5 ft 3 in Muggsy Bogues and 5 ft 5 in Earl Boykins.

 Later endeavors

 Twenty years after Webb's victory in the Slam Dunk contest, he trained New York Knicks point guard Nate Robinson (who stands at 5 feet 9 inches tall) to win the event.
 Webb tossed the ball to Robinson, who leaped over Webb and dunked, earning 50 points from the judges.
 Robinson went on to win, making him and Webb the only two people in NBA history under six feet tall to win a slam dunk contest.

 Webb was a judge for the 2010 Dunk contest in Dallas, held at the American Airlines Center.
 The 2010 dunk contest marked the first time the event had been held in Dallas since Webb's victory in 1986.

 In February 2010, the Dallas Morning News reported that Webb had been hired as president of basketball operations by a new NBA Development League team to be based in Frisco, Texas.
 That team would become known as the Texas Legends.
-As of December 2023, Webb remains the president of basketball operations for the Legends, who compete in the NBA G League and are affiliated with the Dallas Mavericks of the NBA.
+As of June 2026, Webb remains the president of basketball operations for the Legends, who compete in the NBA G League and are affiliated with the Dallas Mavericks of the NBA.